- Having a PCP is important so you can have regular check-ups.

 You should first make a list of names of health care providers.
 You can do this by asking your parents, friends, and relatives for the names of health care providers that they go to and like.
 Make sure that the person has gone to that health care provider more than once.

 There are other ways to find a provider.
-You can check the “Doctor Finder” service of the Web Site of the American Medical Association, at ama-assn.org.
-You can call a doctor referral service at a hospital or a local medical society, or your insurance company will have a list of providers they cover.
+Talk with your current health care provider, they may be able to provide you recommendations in your area.
+You can also check the “Doctor Finder” service of the Web Site of the American Medical Association, at ama-assn.org.
+Or call a doctor referral service at a hospital or a local medical society, or your insurance company will have a list of providers they cover.

 What if I belong to a health plan?